 The combined field experience of our staff covers over 60 countries in Asia, Africa, Central and South America and the Pacific.
 Much of this experience has been gained from working with national and international agencies where the focus has been on finding workable solutions to development problems and strengthening institutional capacities.

-Our research activities address four major themes of development policy and practice including;
+Our research activities address seven major themes of development policy and practice including;

 - Digital development